 According to the testimony, an officer in black uniform told them: “If you come back to Greece, we will kill you.”
 Many people were injured.
 The respondent was beaten so badly with the metal batons that he could barely walk the next day.
 At the time of our interview, he still had bruises on his back after one month.

 After a day of violence and mistreatment, the officers put more than 50 people in a large van and drove them to the border, about 10 minutes away.
 The van was packed with people, who had to stand ducked down to fit in and could barely breathe.
 An old man had breathing problems and he collapsed when they arrived at the Meriç river.
 He didn’t receive any assistance; the migrants were ordered to pick him up.
 The beatings continued at the riverside.
 The migrants were forbidden to lift their gaze from the ground and were threatened with guns.
 Those who looked at the officers were brutally beaten by the masked men in black and green army uniforms.

 “If you look at them, they can hit you until you die.
 They don’t care about this.
 We were so scared,” our interviewee told us.

 The Greek officers then put the group in boats of about 17-18 persons, operated by 2 persons from Afghanistan and an Iraqi, who took the people across the river.
 The people in distress, scared and beaten, were left wandering through a forest in cold and rain with very few clothes, until they reached the village of Alibey in Turkey.
-There, the villagers helped the people, who were exhausted and had starved for almost 3 days.
+There, the villagers helped the people, who were exhausted and had not eaten for almost 3 days.
 They also called an ambulance for the old man who had a breathing problem.
 The rest of the people continued to the Meriç village and towards Istanbul.
 They were afraid of being apprehended by the Turkish police and being taken to a detention center, due to the danger of the coronavirus pandemic.
-Our respondent arrived back in Greece on the 19th of August.
+The respondent arrived back in Greece on the 19th of August.